DataBiosphere/toil/docs/running/cliOptions.rst

                         the same location on all workers.
 Default = False.
   --maxJobs MAXJOBS
                         Specifies the maximum number of jobs to submit to the backing scheduler at once.
-Not supported on Mesos.
+Not supported on Mesos or AWS Batch.
 Defaults to unlimited.
   --maxLocalJobs MAXLOCALJOBS
                         Specifies the maximum number of housekeeping jobs to run on the local system.
 Defaults to the number of